 When I look at all these changes businesses will have to make, it feels like a perfect time to make sure all these new environments are accessible too.

-Here at Shaw Trust Accessibility Services, we assess web sites to make sure they are accessible for people using assistive technologies, or assistance in operating a computer and the internet.
+Here at Shaw Trust Accessibility Services, we provide website accessibility testing to make sure they are suitable for people using assistive technologies, or assistance in operating a computer and the internet.
 On Tuesday 12th November 2020, it is Purple Tuesday which promotes the purple pound.
 This is a term used for people with a disability spending money and how much it is potentially worth to all businesses.

 £212bn represents the potential spending power of the 12 million disabled people living in the UK.
 Find out more at www.gov.uk